500Foods/Zoomer/README.md

 # Zoomer

 This repository contains a Firefox plugin that is intended to do what many others do - automatically set the zoom level based on the URL.
-But in this case, we're interested in setting the URL for different pages within the same domain, which doesn't seem to be a feature in the zoom plugins I've tried.
+But in this case, we're interested in setting the URL for different pages within the same domain, which doesn't seem to be a feature in other zoom plugins.

 ## Key Dependencies